Blindness in animals

 Visual perception in animals plays an important role in the animal kingdom, most importantly for the identification of food sources and avoidance of predators.
 For this reason, blindness in animals is a unique topic of study.

 In general, nocturnal or subterranean animals have less interest in the visual world, and depend on other sensory modalities.
 Visual capacity is a continuum, with humans falling somewhere in the center.

 Causes of blindness in animals

-Blindness in animals can be caused be the result of environmental adaptations over time, or due to various conditions of the eyes.
+Blindness in animals can be caused by the result of environmental adaptations over time, or due to various conditions of the eyes.
 Many blind species have been able to adapt, navigate and survive in their environment by relying on their other senses.
 Some species are born without eyes such as the kauaʻi cave wolf spider, olm, and the Mexican tetra.

 Cataracts

 Cataracts are the result of the opacification or cloudiness of the lens in the eye.
 Cataracts can be developed through old age, diseases or trauma to the eye.
 Some animals that are prone to the development of cataracts are dogs, elephants, horses, pandas and seals.
 Cataracts are less common in cats in comparison to dogs, where it is fairly common.
 Just like with humans, cataract extraction surgery can be performed on cats and dogs.